wiggle-bin/wiggle-bin/Build-Bin.md

 - Pliers
 - Soldering station

+3D files for Raspberry Pico holder with breadboard are available in

 ![](Images/WiggleBin/SoilSensor/SoilSensorWaterproof_Tools.jpg)

 Print the bottle cap with a 3D printer.
 You can download the 3D files in `Design/SoilSensorWaterProofCap`.

+3D files for Raspberry Pico holder with breadboard are available in

 ![](Images/WiggleBin/SoilSensor/SoilSensorWaterproof_3D_print.jpg)

 Take off the white connector from the soil sensor with some pliers.
 This will reveal additional holes.

+3D files for Raspberry Pico holder with breadboard are available in

 ![](Images/WiggleBin/SoilSensor/SoilSensorWaterproof_3D_Pliers.jpg)

 Place the sensor and wire into the 3D printed cap.
 The 3D print is designed to be super tight around the sensor and wire.
 Use a soft hammer to apply some pressure and kindly jam the sensor in.

 Solder the wire to the sensor using the 3 holes in at the back of the sensor.

+3D files for Raspberry Pico holder with breadboard are available in

 | ![](Images/WiggleBin/SoilSensor/SoilSensorWaterproof_Sensor_In_Cap_Front.jpg) | ![](Images/WiggleBin/SoilSensor/SoilSensorWaterproof_Sensor_In_Cap_Back.jpg) |
 |-|-|